There are two degree options for Human Biology majors -

-Breadth: 20 units, courses must be related to your area of concentration and can include introductory courses and labs.
+- Breadth: 20 units, these courses must be related to your area of concentration and can include introductory courses and labs.
 10 flexible units are allowed which includes pre-requisites for Depth courses and/or pre-med units.
-Any course, including introductory courses and labs, related to your area of concentration except for Think, PWR, language and activity courses.
+Limits on breadth courses include COLLEGE, Think, PWR, language and activity courses.

-Depth: 5 or more upper-level courses with content that is directly related to the area of concentration with at least 3 departments represented and 20 units minimum.
+- Depth: 5 or more upper-level courses with focused content that is directly related to the area of concentration.
+At least 3 departments must be represented and 20 units minimum is required.
 Courses must be taken for 3+ units and a letter grade.
 Limits on depth courses include introductory or survey courses, speaker series, method or project based courses.

 Degree Option: HumBio offers two degree options, BA & BS.
 Majors take 10 or more units of the designated degree option within their Breadth courses and 5 or more courses in the Upper Division and Depth courses.
 For the 5 or more courses in the Depth & Upper Division, at least 3 of those courses must be in the Depth section.
 Courses are designated as BA or BS within SFACT.

 Capstone: Culminating Senior experience.
 Three options within HumBio include Practicum, Synthesis, and Honors.
 The Capstone requirement can also be fulfilled by Interdisciplinary Honors and other select programs.
 Students should identify their Capstone options during Junior year.